Datomic/datomic-tutorials/todo-app/part-2/todo-app/README.md

 - Transact new data
 - Explore query API in the REPL

 This part of the tutorial is shorter and more pragmatic than the previous one.
-You will build a simple HTML & CSS website that will render the List and Items that are in Datomic database.
+You will build a simple HTML & CSS website that will render the List and Items that are in the Datomic database.

-### Building the app
+## Building the App

-#### Project structure
+### Project Structure

 Create the file inside `src/server.clj`.
 The full project structure will look like this.
 ```